timschloe/Vash-Green-Schools/README.md

   Blog

-  Project Management Tool Public Access (cloud.vashgreenschools.org) (background docs here)

   Speeches (Vash & Friends)

   Vash Social Media

-  Backend:
-  - Goal:
+  Project Management Tool Public Access (cloud.vashgreenschools.org) (background docs here)

+Backend / Nextcloud
+Goal: Project Management, enable Vash to oversee a team of activists in implementation, full transparency on results & finacials of the project.
+Upload of "before-after" photo & video documentation for the schools, ideally + location on a map.